diane-furlong/ReadMe-Generator/README.md

     ## Description

        This project is a CWRU Coding Bootcamp homework assignment.
 The goal of this assignment is to create a README Generator in which a user is prompted with questions using the Inquirer npm to fill the contents of the README.
 The application then populates each field with the answers and creates the README.md file.

+       The purpose of this homework assignment is to practice working further with node.js and npms.

+       The user story of this assignment was:
+       AS A developer
+       I WANT a README generator
+       SO THAT I can quickly create a professional README for a new project

     ## Table of Contents